mdsol-share/crichton/doc/lint.md

 the crichton/lib/lint folder).
 This will return a pure ruby true / false return value.

 `Lint.validate(<filename>, {strict: true})  # => true or false`

+## Generating Rspec files for Crichton Lint

+In the Crichton project, the file spec/lib/resource_descriptors/drds_descriptor.rb can be used as a template to create an rspec test for your project.

+The file uses a path to a resource descriptor file specific to the Crichton project, but you can update the following line for your project:

+  #   let(:filename) { File.join(Crichton.descriptor_location, <my descriptor file>) }

+The rspec spec for Crichton employs 5 simple tests:

+1. Makes sure that the resource descriptor file specified is correct.
+2. Tests for an error count
+3. Tests for a warning count
+4. Does a pass/fail test (returning true or false) using the --strict option
+5. Does a pass/fail test for all resource descriptor files in the Crichton config folder (defaults to /api_descriptors in your project).
+Returns true if all resource descriptor files in the config file are clean.
+This, of course, ignores the individual file specified.